 When I decided to become a freelance translator, I imagined my future in a certain way: publishing houses, big projects to be translated, a busy day.
 Gradually, I began to tell myself to be careful, not to forget to take a break and breathe, because translation is not an easy task.
 It is even quite difficult and even unstable if you are not organised.
-But all this didn’t scare me, until one day, when I became a mother and, 16 months later, mother for the second time.
+But all this didn’t scare me, until one day, when I became a mother and, 16 months later, a mother for the second time.
 I had to reconcile the new “double” mum status with my life as a freelance translator.

 The Struggles of Being a Freelance Translator and a Mum

 Lately, I’ve found myself giving the same answer to questions such as: “Can you take the children to school?”, “Can you go out and buy this book/new pencils, etc. for…?”, etc. My answer is usually “Oh, I’ m sorry, I have an urgent deadline for this morning, I have to deliver this project before noon!
 Do you mind doing it for me?”
 And yes, there was a time in my life when I was more involved in my children’s life because they were young and therefore at home.

 But today they go to school five days a week.
 I know I could accompany them and finally meet the mums and, why not, make new friends

 — especially knowing that I have only lived in this country for four years and I don’t have many friends—.
 And, yes, I sometimes think that my life is a little solitary because of my profession.
 I think maybe this life is not for me; I’m too sociable and I like to have a good chat, often… very often!
 However, I like translating so much… what should I do, then?

 Combining the life of a mother with the profession of a full-time freelance translator should not be difficult.
 Here are some tips that I “try” to apply myself as much as possible, to be a good freelance translator, and to be an active, present mum at the same time.